Daniel CHAN is a Partner in the Banking & Financial Disputes Practice.

 • Australia and New Zealand Banking Group Ltd in Court of Appeal and High Court proceedings to defend the validity of a statutory demand challenged on the grounds that third party security existed and the principle of co-extensiveness allegedly operated to preclude enforcement of the claim.

-• Element Six Technologies Limited, a subsidiary of De Beers, in Court of Appeal and High Court proceedings for the enforcement of multiple patents relating to synthetic single crystal CVD diamond against a Singapore company which claims to have the world’s largest synthetic diamond manufacturing facility, in what is one of the most significant patent infringement actions to date in Singapore.
+• Element Six Technologies Limited, a subsidiary of De Beers, in Court of Appeal and High Court proceedings for the enforcement of multiple patents relating to synthetic single crystal CVD diamond against a commercial conglomerate operating a large synthetic diamond manufacturing facility in Singapore, in what is one of the most significant patent infringement actions to date in Singapore.

-• A private equity firm in a consolidated international arbitration against a major manufacturer in the petrochemicals industry pertaining to various claims involving fraud, breach of directors’ duties and other shareholder-related disputes.
+• A major private equity firm in a consolidated international arbitration against a major manufacturer in the petrochemicals industry pertaining to shareholder-related disputes involving allegations of fraud and breaches of directors’ duties.

 • A major cosmetics distributor in an international arbitration pertaining to disputes arising from distribution agreements with one of the world’s largest cosmetic manufacturers.